Kids Experimenting with Science

-This guide will share 27 exciting kids science experiments that are a lot of fun.
-They range from hilarious experiments involving diet coke and mentos, through to more elaborate experiments that create mummified apples.
+This guide will share 16 cool kids’ science experiments.
+They range from experiments involving diet coke and mentos to more elaborate experiments that create mummified apples.

 1. COKE AND MENTOS EXPERIMENT FOR KIDS